Every step of the startup journey explained succinctly. Join 1155 entrepreneurs and startup aspirants. Delivered in your inbox each Wednesday.

 When I went to college, what I saw was an absolute circus.
 My classmates were already getting ready to battle it out for the internship placements.
 And this wasn't their fault alone - the system was set up to give importance only to placements.
 Everything else - learning, making friends, finding what you actually enjoy and want to do in your career - was secondary.

 Here I was, once again, with people who were ready to commit their lives to something, without actually considering if it was right for them.
 I had lived that life and I didn't want any part of it.
-I promptly opted out of the placements and decided that now was the time for me to actually start something of my own and define the kind of life I want to lead.
+I promptly opted out of the placements and decided to act on entrepreneurial motivation - it was time for me to actually start something of my own and define the kind of life I want to lead.

 People tell tales of how their startup idea found them.
+How the motivation to become an entrepreneur had been a part of them since childhood.
 How building startups was always the only thing they wanted to do in life.
 In all honesty, that wasn't the case for me.
 It's just that entrepreneurship is the only way of life that gives me happiness.

 It is work that I have chosen and I love doing.
 People I love to work with.
 No competition on any random structures placed by external parties.
 Just logical goals that make sense for my startup and are worth fighting for.

 So to finally answer the question in the long-winded manner I tend to, I decided to start-up because I realised it makes me happy.
 Today.
 Not at a future mythological time.
-And I have made this promise to myself, that the day even entrepreneurship doesn't bring happiness to me, it would be time to move on from it too.
+And I have made this promise to myself, that the day even entrepreneurship doesn't motivate me or give me happiness, it would be time to move on from it too.

 So if you are struggling with any decision, especially career-wise, maybe that's the question to ask - what's going to give you the maximum happiness today.
 It might sound like I am trivialising things, but frankly, I have found that more often than not, it leads to the best outcomes.